gradle/gradle/design-docs/managed-component-model.md

 - Should start to unify the type registration infrastructure, so that registration for all types are treated the same way and there are few or no differences between the implementation of component, binary and source set type registration rules.
 This will be required for the next stories.

-## Plugin author declares internal view for custom non-managed source set types
+## Plugin author declares internal views for custom managed binary type

-Add support for `LanguageSourceSet` and `FunctionalSourceSet`.
+TBD

 ## Plugin author declares internal views for any extensible type

-Given a plugin defines a general purpose type that is then extended by another plugin, allow internal views to be declared for the general type as well as the specialized type.
+Given a plugin defines a general purpose type that is then extended by another plugin, allow internal views to be declared for the general super type as well as the specialized type.
 For example:

     class BasePlugin extends RuleSource {